JTerwel/SuperNova_Animation_Program/README.md

 * Midlines (init_midlines, update_midlines): Line plots of the average value of the central columns (right of the image) and rows (above the image).
 The vertical lines of the green rectangle in the image mark the used rows, and the horizontal lines mark the used columns.
 (The image needs to be shown as well to see the green rectangle)
 * Compass (init_compass, update_compass): As the axes of the pixels of the image are not necessarily aligned with North and East, this plot shows the actual cardinal directions.
 * Wireframe (init_wireframe, update_wireframe): A 3D version of the image, where height is used instead of a grayscale to show the pixel values.
 The bottom corner in the wireframe corresponds to the bottom left corner of the image.
-* Text (init_text, update_text): Some general information about the currently shown image: object name, image type (ref / diff), image filter, date (mjd and Gregorian), and image statistics (Peak value, mean value, and standar deviation).
+* Text (init_text, update_text): Some general information about the currently shown image: object name, image type (ref / diff), image filter, exposure time, date (mjd and Gregorian), and image statistics (Peak value, mean value, and standar deviation).
 * Lightcurve (init_lc, update_lc): The associated lightcurve plot of the object.
-A vertical dashed line shows the date of the current image, and if a lightcurve point is associated to the currently shown image (mjd differs by < 8.64 s & same filter), it is highlighted.
+A vertical dashed line shows the date of the current image, and if a lightcurve point is associated to the currently shown image (matched by image filename), it is highlighted.

 ## Adding a custom subplot
 Of course there is always the possibility that the subplot you want to be included in the animation is not (exactly) one of those described above.
 In that case, it is possible to make your own subplot by following the steps detailed below, and adding it to the animation using the subplot_selection parameter.